Karim Ansarifard: Style of play

 He has been compared to Iranian legend Ali Daei and German forward Thomas Müller by his fans.
 His favourite player is Fernando Torres.
 He is a centre forward with great energy and impressive in both air and ground.
 He played as a right winger in first season for Saipa but in next seasons returned to his main position.

 Personal life

-Ansarifard is the last child of an Iranian Azerbaijani family and has three brothers and three sisters.
+Ansarifard was born in Ardabil, the last child of an Iranian Azerbaijani family and has three brothers and three sisters.
 He studied physical education at Islamic Azad University Central Tehran Branch.

 In August 2018, Ansarifard married Greek businesswoman Alexandra Sofia Kalouli at a ceremony held in Vouliagmeni.
 Kalouli is the managing director of the Innovative Maritime Emotional Intelligence Center (IMEQ Center), a mental health research center with offices in Cyprus and Greece.